 This can become a lovely hanging basket if you'd like.
 I hope that it blooms for you!
 It has greenish white flowers that show up as small spikes.

-Botanically known as Muehlenbeckia complexa, its natural habitat is New Zealand.
-It can become quite the thicket, if not managed.
-It is used decoratively to cover walls and fences outdoors.
+Its botanically known as Muehlenbeckia complexa.
+Its natural habitat is New Zealand.
+It can become quite the thicket outdoors, if not managed.
+It is used decoratively to cover walls and fences in New Zealand.

 Care Instructions: